-Every year our international programme brings together the top names in modern jazz and the pathfinders of the future in a four-day event that is renowned for its warm atmosphere and broadminded appreciation of contemporary jazz.
-Visitors should be prepared to experience high profile local and world-class artists and forceful club gigs until the small hours.
+Every year our carefully compiled programme brings together the top names in modern jazz and the pathfinders of the future for a four-day event that is renowned for its warm atmosphere and broadminded appreciation of contemporary jazz.
+Visitors should be prepared to experience high profile Finnish and international artists and forceful club gigs until the small hours.

 |Festival address||Tullikamarin aukio 2, Tampere Festival on map|